mohamedali05/AI-Agent-using-a-database-and-a-web-scrapping-tool/readme.md

 # Project Setup Guide

 This project utilizes [n8n](https://n8n.io), a powerful workflow automation tool.
-It creates an AI agent capable of scrapping data from a sample faq website and accessing a Postgres database through an MCP server.
+It creates an AI agent capable of scrapping data from a sample faq website (https://www.motivi.com/fr_FR/faq) open to web-scrapping and accessing a Postgres database through an MCP server.

 ## Prerequisites

 Before getting started, ensure you have the following installed on your system: